adrielcafe/pufferdb/README.md

 **PufferDB** is a :zap: key-value database powered by **P**rotocol B**uffer**s (aka [Protobuf](https://developers.google.com/protocol-buffers/)).

-The purpose of this library is to provide an efficient, reliable and Android **independent** storage.
+The purpose of this library is to provide an efficient, reliable and **Android independent** storage.

 Why Android independent?
-The [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) and many great third-party libraries (like [Paper](https://github.com/pilgr/Paper/) and [MMKV](https://github.com/Tencent/MMKV/)) requires the Android Context to work (they're Android *dependents*).
+The [SharedPreferences](https://developer.android.com/reference/android/content/SharedPreferences) and many great third-party libraries (like [Paper](https://github.com/pilgr/Paper/) and [MMKV](https://github.com/Tencent/MMKV/)) requires the Android Context to work.
 But if you are like me and want a **kotlin-only data module** (following the principles of [Clean Architecture](https://antonioleiva.com/clean-architecture-android/)), this library is for you!

 ### About Protobuf